Frequently Asked Questions

 2. What is ‘vote fraud’?

-‘Vote fraud’ means any illegal activity committed by any person who intends to obtain an electoral outcome that does not reflect the will of the majority of electors.
+‘Vote fraud’ means any illegal activity committed by any person who intends to cause an electoral result that may or may not be consistent with the will of the majority of electors.

 3. Do we really have vote fraud in Australia?